NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The portable 8.4-inch Life Scope i (BSM-2301K)

-To insist use of Smart Cables, the Life Scope BSM-2301K monitor has a MULTI-parameter Unit with only one yellow MULTI socket for three types of measurements, namely:
+To insist use of Smart Cables, the Life Scope BSM-2301K monitor has a MULTI-parameter socket for three types of measurements, namely:

 a.
 Invasive Blood Pressure